vdclab/vdclab-wiki/OrthoDB.md

 ## Notes from Users
 This website gives a lot of informations of proteines families.
 The distribution of the family in the tree of life is very cool.
-> This database has been done base on several methods of clustering/annotation, these make the families robusts and trustworthies.
+> This database has been done base on several methods of clustering/annotation, these make the families of orthologs robusts and trustworthies.
 {.is-success}

 ## Ease of use
 Enter your gene/proteine name or id and get a result.
 The help section is very detailed.
-> There are sometimes bugs to get the sequences of a families, if it is the case actualise the page or close and reopen.
+> There are sometimes bugs to get the sequences of a family of orthologs, if it is the case actualise the page or close and reopen.
 {.is-warning}